joaolucasoh/hostfully-cypress-typrescript/README.md

 # Hostfully - Cypress Project with TypeScript

-This project demonstrates how to set up and run end-to-end tests using Cypress with TypeScript support.
+This project demonstrates how to set up and run end-to-end tests using Cypress with TypeScript support, covering five test cases.
+I'm covering these ones:

+- Adding a new computer filling all fields up
+- Adding a new computer filling only required fields up
+- Adding a new computer without filling the required fields up
+- Filtering the computers by brand
+- Deleting a computer by brand

+I believe it should be enough to catch some bugs and cover the basic flows regarding this application.

 ## Prerequisites